-Your vehicle's sliding side door is equipped with a security door lock located at the front of the sliding door.
+The security door lock is located near the front of the sliding door.

 There are two labels on your vehicle to remind you that you have this feature.
 One can be seen from the outside on your sliding door.
 It is located near the bottom of the door glass, toward the front of the door.
-The other label is at the front of the sliding door, near the security door lock.
+The other label is located on the front of the sliding door, near the security door lock.

 This feature prevents passengers from opening the sliding side door from the inside.